Privacy Policy

 - Account info from Sign in with Apple.
 When you sign in, Apple sends us three things: a unique Apple user identifier, your name (you choose what to share with Apple before signing in), and an email address.
 The email is either your real address or a private relay address that Apple generates for you (

-<something>@privaterelay.appleid.com) — you pick which in Apple’s sign-in sheet, and either way we receive an address we can email.
+<something>@privaterelay.appleid.com) — you pick which in Apple’s sign-in sheet, and either way we receive an address we can email. - Recipes you save.
+Titles, ingredients, instructions, and any notes attached to them — whether you pasted a link, imported a cookbook photo, typed it in by hand, or pulled it from Sorrel’s curated catalog.

 How we use it